After the Funeral: References to other works

 In chapter 12, Poirot mentions the case handled in Lord Edgware Dies as being one in which he was "nearly defeated".

 In Chapter 13, Poirot's valet is referred to in the narrative as Georges.
 His actual name is George, but Poirot always addresses him directly as Georges.
 This is the first (and only?) time that he is referred to by the French version in narration.

 References to actual history, geography and current science

 This is the first of the Poirot novels in which lesbianism (between a woman and her companion) may be discussed as a possible motive.
 However, the possible references are sparse, veiled and euphemistic: Inspector Morton calls it "feverish feminine friendship" in chapter 13.

 Adaptations

 Film

 In 1963, a film adaptation entitled Murder at the Gallop was released by MGM.
 It was the second of George Pollock’s four popular Christie adaptations.
-The film holds a 100% approval rating on Rotten Tomatoes, based on 6 reviews.

 This version replaced Poirot with the character of Miss Marple, played by Margaret Rutherford.
 The film makes a number of other changes to the novel: